TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 2. Get a discord profile(token) for the bot.
 3. Make a configuration file with `builder.html`.
 4. Drag the configured json file next to the executable file(The prebuilt verison)
 5. Run the executable, and it should give you a bot invite link after the bot is ready.
-If the console closed by itself that means there's something wrong with the configuration file.
+If the console closed by itself that means there's something wrong with the code and please report the issue to this github page.
 6. (Optional) If the bot is asking for a path-to-the configuration file, you enter a local path or full path for the config file.

 ## What is a token/how to setup a token